rbuchberger/jekyll_icon_list/README.md

 generates markup; the styling is up to you.

 It integrates with (and requires) [jekyll-svg-inliner](https://github.com/sdumetz/jekyll-inline-svg) to inline your SVGs for you.
-If you don't use inline SVGs even though you should, it sets your file as an img src=.
+If you don't use inline SVGs (even though you should), it sets your file as an img src attribute (with alt text!).

 I use it on [my portfolio](https://robert-buchberger.com/projects.html) ([ github ](https://github.com/rbuchberger/robert-buchberger.com)) if you want to see an example.